 - Inflatable artificial sphincter.
 This surgically implanted device is used to treat men.
 A cuff, which fits around the upper portion of the urethra, replaces the function of the sphincter.
 Tubes connect the cuff to a pressure-regulating balloon in the pelvic region and a manually operated pump in the scrotum.

 Explore Mayo Clinic studies testing new treatments, interventions and tests as a means to prevent, detect, treat or manage this disease.

 Healthy lifestyle practices can ease symptoms of stress incontinence.
 These include:

 - Shed extra weight.
 If you're overweight — your body mass index (BMI) is 25 or higher — losing excess pounds can help reduce the overall pressure on your bladder and pelvic floor muscles.
 Moderate weight loss may markedly improve stress incontinence.
 Talk to your doctor for guidance on weight loss.

 - Add fiber to your diet.
 If chronic constipation contributes to your urinary incontinence, keeping bowel movements soft and regular reduces the strain placed on your pelvic floor muscles.
 Try eating high-fiber foods — whole grains, legumes, fruits and vegetables — to relieve and prevent constipation.

 - Avoid foods and beverages that can irritate your bladder.
-If drinking coffee or tea (regular or decaf) seems to make you urinate and leak more frequently, try eliminating that drink, especially on days you really don't want to be bothered by leakage.
+If eating chocolate or drinking coffee, tea (regular or decaf) or carbonated beverages seems to make you urinate and leak more frequently, try eliminating that drink, especially on days you really don't want to be bothered by leakage.